elastisys/compliantkubernetes/docs/adr/0005-use-individual-ssh-keys.md

 * [GCP](https://github.com/kubernetes-sigs/kubespray/blob/release-2.15/contrib/terraform/gcp/variables.tf#L57)
 * [OpenStack](https://github.com/kubernetes-sigs/kubespray/blob/release-2.15/contrib/terraform/openstack/variables.tf#L81)

-The operator who creates the cluster bootstraps SSH access by providing their own public SSH key via cloud-init.
-Then, the Ansible role adds the public SSH keys of the other operators.
+The administrator who creates the cluster bootstraps SSH access by providing their own public SSH key via cloud-init.
+Then, the Ansible role adds the public SSH keys of the other administrators.

-BYO-VM and BYO-metal deployments are handled similarly, except that the initial public SSH key is delivered by email/Slack to the VM/metal operator.
+BYO-VM and BYO-metal deployments are handled similarly, except that the initial public SSH key is delivered by email/Slack to the VM/metal administrator.

 ## Recommendations to Operators

 * Operators should devise procedures for onboarding and offboarding member of the on-call team, as well as rotating SSH keys.

-* The public SSH keys of all on-call operators could be stored in a repository in a single file with one key per line.
+* The public SSH keys of all on-call administrators could be stored in a repository in a single file with one key per line.
 The comment of the key should clearly identify the owner.

-* Operator logs (be it stand-alone documents, git or GitOps-like repositories) should clearly list the SSH keys and identities of the operators configured for each environment.
+* Operator logs (be it stand-alone documents, git or GitOps-like repositories) should clearly list the SSH keys and identities of the administrators configured for each environment.

 ## Links